Atamifuji Sakutarō: Early career

+Top division promotion

 After suffering his first losing record in his debut tournament as a sekitori in March 2022, Atamifuji would post three straight winning records.
 In September 2022, Atamifuji earned a promotion to makuuchi, sumo's top division, for the November 2022 tournament with an eighth victory on Day 14 over Tochimusashi.
 It took only 12 tournaments to Atamifuji to reach the top division, which ties him in eighth place for the record of fastest progress to the top division since 1958.
 However, following poor results in the top division, Atamifuji was demoted to the jūryō division for the January 2023 tournament.
 At the time of his demotion he received harsh comments from his master and his senior Terunofuji who commented that he "had not yet taken shape" because "he has only risen to the makuuchi ranks on the basis of his qualities alone" and not because of his technique.
 During the next tournament, in January 2023, Atamifuji had to leave the tournament on Day 11 due to a case of influenza.
-As his absence was not related to a case of covid, his rank was not protected and Atamifuji was demoted to the rank of jūryō 8.
+As his absence was not related to a case of COVID-19, his rank was not protected and Atamifuji was demoted to the rank of jūryō 8.
 At the May 2023 tournament, Atamifuji was runner-up for the entire competition, beaten on score only by Ochiai and Gōnoyama, the winner of the jūryō tournament.
 Atamifuji finished the tournament with a score of 13–2 and inflicted his only defeat on Gōnoyama on Day 10.
 At the July tournament, Atamifuji, then ranked jūryō 1, won an eighth victory over Hakuyōzan, reinforcing the hypothesis of a repromotion to the makuuchi division.
 On the subject of this repromotion, he congratulated himself on maintaining his efforts and step through his kimon ('devil's gate'), to secure an eighth victory early in the tournament, in contrast to his previous jūryō tournaments where, after securing seven victories, he would often collapse only to complete a barely achieved kachi-koshi.
 Atamifuji then went on to win the jūryō tournament, after a playoff victory over Daiamami.